Capitol siege: Trump's words 'directly led' to violence, Patel says

 Ms Patel said the president's words had fuelled the violence and he "didn't do anything to de-escalate that".

-Earlier, Prime Minister Boris Johnson condemned the "disgraceful scenes", saying it was vital that there should be a "peaceful and orderly transfer of power".
+Earlier, Prime Minister Boris Johnson condemned the "disgraceful scenes" and called for a "peaceful and orderly transfer of power".

+Mr Trump has since said there will be an "orderly transition" to Democrat Joe Biden, whose November election victory has now been certified by US lawmakers.

+But he added that he continued to "totally disagree" with the outcome of the vote, repeating his unsubstantiated claims of electoral fraud.

 'Awful beyond words'

-Hundreds of the president's supporters stormed the Capitol - where lawmakers met to confirm Joe Biden's presidential election victory in November - and staged an occupation of the building in Washington DC.
+Hundreds of the president's supporters stormed the Capitol - where lawmakers were meeting to confirm Mr Biden's election victory - and staged an occupation of the building in Washington DC.

 Both chambers of Congress were forced into recess, as protesters clashed with police and tear gas was released.